artem-ogre/CDT/docs/README.md

 ## What is CDT

-CDT is a C++ library for generating constraint or conforming Delaunay triangulations.
+CDT is a C++ library for generating and refining constraint or conforming Delaunay triangulations.
 - **open-source:** permissively-licensed under Mozilla Public License (MPL) 2.0
 - **cross-platform:** tested on Windows, Linux (Ubuntu), and macOS; tested architectures: `x64` and `arm64`
 - **portable:** backwards-compatible with C++98